 4. The HAC will be sensitive to, and seek remediation for, general policies and practices under which builders and operators of homebuilt aircraft are discriminately denied the use of appropriate airspace or public-use airports and facilities for operation or maintenance of homebuilt aircraft.

 5. The HAC will serve to coordinate and evaluate homebuilder activities at AirVenture Oshkosh, including:

 - The Homebuilders’ Review (Parade of Flight).

-The HAC Chairperson shall be appointed by the EAA President, serve as a member of the EAA Board of Directors, and normally serve a two-year, renewable term.
+The HAC Chairperson shall be appointed by the EAA President, serve as a member of the EAA Board of Directors, and normally serve a three-year, renewable term.

 The HAC Chairperson shall serve as a member of the EAA Judging Standards Committee, and in such other assignments deemed desirable by the EAA President.

-The HAC will normally convene three times per year, usually in the fall, winter, and late spring.
+The HAC will normally convene two times per year, usually in the Spring and Fall.
 Additional meetings, if required, may be held in conjunction with AirVenture, Sun ‘n Fun, or other EAA gatherings.